uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 # How to integrate with HMRC APIs

-## Minimum Functionality Standards for MTD Software
+## Minimum functionality standards

-For the customer to complete the end-to-end journey, we expect MTD for Income Tax compatible software products to facilitate the entire journey either in a single product covering the below requirements or through a number of products collectively meeting the below functionalities:
+For the customer to complete the end-to-end journey, we expect Making Tax Digital for Income Tax- compatible software products to facilitate the entire journey either in a single product covering the below requirements or through a number of products collectively meeting the below functionalities:

-- provide HMRC with Transaction Monitoring Fraud Prevention Header data
+- provide HMRC with transaction monitoring fraud prevention header data
 - obtain business ID unique to each of the customer’s businesses
-- create and maintain all digital records (or digitally link to a product that can do so) that a customer is required to keep by law in digital form - as per the [terms of use](/api-documentation/docs/terms-of-use) end users should own and have access to all their records created and be able to export these records if necessary
+- create and maintain all digital records (or digitally link to a product that can do so) that a customer is required to keep by law in digital form - as per the [terms of use](/api-documentation/docs/terms-of-use), end users should own and have access to all their records created and be able to export these records, if necessary
 - submit quarterly update information for each mandated business income source (self-employment, multiple self-employments, UK property income and foreign property income)
 - allow customers to view an estimate of their income tax liability by either signposting them to their HMRC account or by displaying it in software - if the latter, the estimate must be presented with a disclaimer as to its accuracy
 - make adjustments and finalise business income for the year (unless the product only supports the cash basis)
-- carry forward or set sideways (when permitted) business losses occurring in any one year as well as to apply losses incurred in earlier years against current year profits
+- brought forward, carry forward or set sideways (when permitted) business losses occurring in any one year as well as to apply losses incurred in earlier years against current year profits
-- submit final declaration or divert a customer into a channel where they can submit it
+- make a final declaration or divert a customer into a channel where they can make it
 - divert customers into a different service for any non-mandated income sources which are not supported within the software to be declared

 The Making Tax Digital for Income Tax APIs that include the endpoints for the functionality described above are: